Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Discover the source of Georgia’s most famous mineral waters.

-Borjomi is one of the lesser-known Tbilisi day trips and well worth adding to your Georgia itinerary.
+Borjomi tends to be overlooked by many foreign tourists, but it is well worth adding to your Georgia itinerary.
 You can’t fail to notice the abundance of sparkling mineral water when you step into any store in Georgia.
-Several brands offer their best, but the most popular are those bottled in Borjomi.
-This brand also has the auspicious boast of being Stalin’s favorite.
+The most popular brand is bottled in Borjomi.
+The brand even has the auspicious boast of being Stalin’s favorite.

 Borjomi offers visitors the chance to drink straight from the source and bottle their own mineral water.
-Downtown Borjomi has a unique blend of buildings from modern, Soviet, and Tsarist times.
+The city center has a unique blend of buildings from modern, Soviet, and Tsarist times.
 The forested hills around town are a great place for a hike.
 The area west of town is zoned as part of the Borjomi-Kharagauli National Park.

 Bakuriani